 Gotta love these bumper stickers on a local golf cart.
 Love both places!

 Cuttyhunk is one of the Elizabeth Islands, off the coast of Massachusetts, tucked in between Buzzard’s Bay and Vineyard Sound.
 There are a total of 8 islands, and all but Cuttyhunk and Peniskese are privately owned by the Forbes family of Boston.
 Forbes earned his fortune in railroads and international trade.
-Pristine beaches.
+Beautiful, pristine beaches.
 Charming weather-worn shingled homes.
 Lovely people.
+Peaceful.
 Total escape.
 Delicious seafood.
 Enough said!
 And, it’s an easy 3 1/2 hour cruise from Newport.

 We went to Cuttyhunk based on a recommendation from Peter aboard Blue Star at Liberty Landing.
 It’s the perfect spot to break up the trip from Newport to Nantucket.
 The day we left Newport was pretty windy, so we decided to stop, as the winds were predicted to pick up over the next few days.
-We spent the first two nights in a slip at the marina, then grabbed a mooring ball ahead of the Labor Day crowds.
+We spent the first two nights in a slip at the town marina, then grabbed a mooring ball ahead of the Labor Day crowds.
 We were thinking about moving, but quickly realized how fortunate we were to have such a beautiful spot for the busy holiday weekend, and decided to stay put. ❤️ Best thing about boat life is when you’re not working, you’re exploring or doing nothing, just enjoying where you are.
 Watching the boat traffic was entertaining!
 Yes, we’re boat nerds.

 Everything on Cuttyhunk is accessible by foot, dinghy or bicycle.
 There are few cars, and lots of golf carts, driven by the 30 year round residents.
 You have beautiful views of Martha’s Vineyard, and some of the other Elizabeth Islands, but don’t plan on provisioning in Cuttyhunk.
 You will, however, eat quite well!